 Spanish reflexive pronouns are words that are used to indicate whom or what will be affected by a verb or action.
-These types of pronouns are very useful for a lot of different topics in the language.
-They are not the same as reflexive verbs but both of them are strongly related as we will soon see in this lesson.
-We have included the chart for reflexive pronouns in Spanish plus lots of examples and simple explanations on how to use them in real life.
+These types of pronouns are very useful for lots of different topics in the language.
+They are not the same as reflexive verbs, but both of them are strongly related as we will soon see in this lesson.
+We have included a chart for reflexive pronouns in Spanish plus many examples and simple explanations on how to use them in real life.
 Let’s start…

 The definition and placement of reflexive pronouns in Spanish